HKUDS/LightReasoner/README.md

 cd LightReasoner
 ```

-First, install all dependencies:
+1️⃣ Install all dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-Next, download the Expert and Amateur models of your choice.
+2️⃣ Download the Expert and Amateur models of your choice.
 For example:

 Expert Model
 ```bash